How to Get to Miyajima Island (& What to Do While You’re There!)

 Krysti standing on beach facing a floating red-orange torii gate

-Last updated on April 14, 2024 by Krysti
+Last updated on October 30, 2024 by Krysti

+Planning a trip to Miyajima Island?
+But aren’t sure how to get there?
 Don’t worry!
 I’ve got you covered with this complete guide on how to get to Miyajima!

 Known for its scenic views, impressive cultural sites, unforgettable seafood, and sacred wildlife, Miyajima is an incredible destination!